bruce/ie_conditional_tag/README.md

 Note: By default, when IE 6, 7, 8, 9 are given the CSS classes 'ie6',
 'ie7', 'ie8', and 'ie9' respectively.
 IE > 9 has no additional class
-added (which may be overly optimistic).
+added besides 'ie' (which may be overly optimistic).
 YMMV.

 Configuring
 -----------